flutter/website/src/docs/cookbook/design/snackbars.md

 ---
-title: Displaying SnackBars
-short-title: SnackBars
+title: Display a snackbars
-description: How to implement a SnackBar to display messages.
+description: How to implement a snackbar to display messages.
 prev:
-  title: Add a Drawer to a screen
+  title: Add a drawer to a screen
   path: /docs/cookbook/design/drawer
 next:
-  title: Exporting fonts from a package
+  title: Export fonts from a package
   path: /docs/cookbook/design/package-fonts
 ---